If you’re looking for castles in Belgium to visit and landed on this post, you’re lucky because I’m going to show you 12 magnificent ones!

 The castle of Vêves can be found on the hills not far from Dinant.
 If children would draw a castle, I’m sure it comes close to this one!

 The wonderful thing about the castle of Vêves is that there’s still a royal family living in it.
-If you take the tour of the castle you can visit its impressive, and really old, rooms which are magnificently decorated!
+If you take a tour of the castle you can visit its impressive, and really old, rooms which are magnificently decorated!
 You’ll also be able to see pictures of the family who still owns the castle as well as their ancestors.
+Could you imagine growing up in a castle?

 Why you should visit: to admire the wonderful halls and see a castle that’s still alive!